 - 1/2 tsp cumin, paprika, coriander, turmeric, salt and pepper

 - 1/4 tsp cinnamon, ground ginger and red chili flakes

-Brown on the pan with a drizzle of avocado oil to get a nice crisp on both sides (chicken won’t be fully cooked at this point).
-Remove from the pan then add white onion and 2 cloves of minced garlic to the same pan.
+Sear the chicken for 2 minutes on each side to get a nice crisp on both sides (chicken won’t be fully cooked at this point).
+Remove from the pan, set aside, then add white onion and 2 cloves of minced garlic to the same pan.

-Add the chicken back on top and pour the following mixture over top: chicken stock, juice from 1/2 lemon and (optional) tapioca flour or corn starch to thicken the sauce.
+Add the chicken back on top and pour the chicken broth and the juice of the lemon over top. add olives if you are adding them.
 Cover and let simmer over low/medium heat for 30 minutes.

 Serve the tagine over Cous Cous, rice or I did I roasted potatoes to make it Whole30!
-Drizzle with the sauce and enjoy!
+Top with fresh mint and parsley.